Systemic Constellation Work (SCW)

 SCW is used with systems: individuals, families, organizations, and larger collectives like cities, or countries.

 There are many different types of constellation processes that have evolved over the last thirty years.
 These processes range from a non-directive approach, allowing Information to emerge from the field to a structural approach using a pre-designed structure or map as template for the process.
-The creativity and flexibility inherent in the process allows for its application to many issues. [link to stories from the field]
+The creativity and flexibility inherent in the process allows for its application to many issues.

 Why is it called 'Constellation' work - family, organizational, or systemic?